 by Jason Wasserman MD PhD FRCPC

-Non-invasive follicular thyroid neoplasm with papillary-like nuclear features (NIFTP) is a non-invasive type of thyroid tumour.
-It is called pre-cancerous because if not removed, it can over time turn into a type of cancer called papillary thyroid carcinoma.
+Non-invasive follicular thyroid neoplasm with papillary-like nuclear features (NIFTP) is a non-invasive type of thyroid cancer.
+It is called ‘non-invasive’ because when examined under the microscope, there is a clear separation between the tumour and the surrounding normal thyroid gland tissue.

 NIFTP is a non-invasive type of thyroid cancer.
 However, unlike other types of thyroid cancer, it has a very low malignant potential which means it is very unlikely to spread to lymph nodes or other parts of the body.
 In addition, most patients with NIFTP are cured by surgery alone.